ggmichael/craterstats/README.md

 In the following example, the first items define characteristics for the whole plot: `-cs neukumivanov` specifies the chronology system, *Mars, Neukum-Ivanov (2001)*
 (any unambiguous abbreviation is acceptable), and the `-title Example plot` adds the chosen title.

-The `-p` indicates the start of an overplot definition, which should come after the part 1 settings.
-Following this, the path to the data source is given
+The `-p` indicates the start of an overplot definition.
+Following this, the path to the data source is given: this will produce a simple data plot with the default binning, colour and plot symbol
-(note that %sample% is a path abbreviation to a craterstats installation directory): this will produce a simple data plot with the default binning, colour and plot symbol.
+(note that %sample% is a special path abbreviation to a craterstats installation directory - it's not needed for your own data).
 After the second `-p`, an additional overplot is specified: this time, a poisson age evaluation for the diameter range 0.2–0.7 km.
 Note that parameters within an overplot definition are separated by a `,`.

     craterstats -cs neukumivanov -p source=%sample%/Pickering.scc -p type=poisson,range=[.2,.7]